jlynch80/DjangoProject-CITP4350/README.md

     pip3 install -r requirements.txt

-If there are no errors, we can move forward while continuing to work within the virtual environment named: "env"
+If there are no errors, move forward while continuing to work within the virtual environment named: "env"

 These two commands may not be needed depending on how it was installed.
 Ignore any failed messages and continue to the runserver command.